Functional Digestive Health Testing

 The Importance of Healthy Bile Flow

 Bile is an important digestive fluid created and released by your liver and stored in your gallbladder.
-It helps your body to break down fats into fatty acids and aid digestion and detoxification.
+It helps your body to break down fats into fatty acids and aids digestion and detoxification.
 Healthy bile flow is essential for your metabolism, thyroid function, and healthy weight (6).

 Signs of Poor Bile Flow